CHTC/chtc-website-source/file-availability.md

 your output files, a copy of the output must be transferred back to an user accessible location like the submit server.

-**The mechanism that is used for file transfers will depend on the size of the individual input and output files of your jobs.** This guide specifically describes input and output file transfer for input files
+**The mechanism that you use for file transfers will depend on the size of the individual input and output files of your jobs.** This guide specifically describes input and output file transfer for input files
 <100MB in size (and <500MB of total input file transfer) and output